Limiters are bypassed by local applications injecting rules

 it would be good to teach the match action about limiters as well to avoid such kind of issues.

-#2 Updated by Nikolay Stoyanov almost 7 years ago
+#2 Updated by Nikolay Stoyanov about 7 years ago

 I have same problem in latest 2.0.1-RELEASE.

-#4 Updated by Ermal Luçi about 6 years ago
+#4 Updated by Ermal Luçi over 6 years ago

 Normally this can be overcommed with match rules on floating tab.

 It is present there on 2.1 and i am pushing the fix to allow the rule for limiters as well.